serrodcal-wso2/ESB-OPENTRACING-ZIPKIN/README.md

 * Run `mvn clean install` in cloned directory.
 * Copy `org.serrodcal.custom.publisher_1.0.jar` from target directory into dropins directory of ESB installation.

+## Testing

+There is another project in this repository to test this componentes, for that, go to [here](https://github.com/serrodcal/ESBAnalyticsOpenTracing).

 ## Configuring ESB to run custom observer

 _Under construction_.